mikkelme/Simula_SummerProject/README.md

 ### Choosing the resolution

-For the choice of the mesh resolution we perform a approximated error convergence test by simulating a series of systems with an increasingly resolution.
-In Gmsh the mesh size resolution is parameterized by the *lc* variable, which is set to define the largest mesh line.
-In addition we define a so-called mesh field which linearly decrease the lc-value to half its orginal value or a distance of 1 to 5 mm from the interface.
-By choosing a exaggerated resolution of $lc = 0.05 \ \text{mm}$ as our approximated *true* reference solution* we can calculate the $l^2$ norm between this reference solution and other solutions with lower resolution.
+For the choice of the mesh resolution we perform an approximated error convergence test by simulating a series of systems with an increasing resolution.
+In Gmsh the mesh size resolution is parameterized by the *lc* variable, which in our case is set to define the largest mesh line tetrahedral mesh.
+In addition we define a so-called mesh field which linearly decrease the lc-value to half its orginal value over a distance of 1 to 5 mm from the interface, such that the mesh is twice as small around the interface.
+By choosing an exaggerated resolution of $lc = 0.05 \ \text{mm}$ as our approximated *true* reference solution* we can calculate the $l^2$-norm between this reference solution and other solutions with lower resolution.
 This is shown in figure (...)

 <p align="center">
     <img src="figures/SNS_solution_convergence.png"
          alt=""
          style="width:60%">
     <h5 align="center">
     Fig.X - Approximated error convergence test using a resolution of $lc = 0.05 \ \text{mm}$ as a true reference solution.
-We calculate the $l^2$ norm between the reference solution and solutions using a lower resolution (higher $lc$) along a center line for both the domains. default geometry.
+We calculate the $l^2$-norm between the reference solution and solutions using a lower resolution (higher $lc$) along a center line for both the domains.
+This is performed using the default 2D brain geometry.
     </h5>
 </p>

-From figure (...) we get an idea of the acuracy of the solution as a function of the resolution.
+From figure (...) we get an appropximated view of which accuracy to expect from a given resolution.
 By choosing $lc = 0.1 \ \text{mm}$ we should get an accuracy on the order $\pm 0.1 \\%$ of the true solution.
+To meet limitations on availble computer power we settle on $lc = 0.1 \ \text{mm}$ in the following 2D simulations.

 ### Flat interface

 We begin by the simple case of the default brain geometry, but with a flat interface.
-That is, we model the interface a curve arc without any wiggles.
-We simulate the system with a varying CSF-width (witdh of the CSF-filled space crossection) in the interval [0.5, 5] mm.
-By looking at the pressure variance shown in figure (...) and (...) we see that the pressure is varying very little, on the order.
+That is, we model the interface as a curve arc without any wiggles.
+We simulate the system with a varying CSF-width (witdh of the stokes domain crossection) in the interval [0.5, 5] mm. the result are shown in figure (...) and (...).

 <p float>